 However, lactose intolerance remains a problem for many people.
 People who have difficulty digesting dairy products may only tolerate small amounts of lactose (a sugar found in milk and other dairy products).
 This is called lactose intolerance.

-While Gold Standard 100% Whey only has 1 gram of sugar per serving, lactose-containing foods remain a digestive nightmare for a lot of people.
+While Gold Standard 100% Whey only has 1 gram of sugar per serving, lactose-containing foods remain a digestive nightmare for many people.

-The human body naturally produces a digestive enzyme called lactase, but there are many people who do not produce enough lactase naturally to tolerate dairy products well.
-Exogenous lactase might help a dedicated exerciser reap the benefits of whey protein supplementation without nausea, bloating, or stomach cramps.
+The human body naturally produces a digestive enzyme called lactase, but many people do not naturally produce enough lactase to tolerate dairy products well.
+Exogenous lactase might help a dedicated exerciser to reap the benefits of whey protein supplementation without nausea, bloating, or stomach cramps.

 Here is the issue: the protein blend in Gold Standard 100% Whey contains both Whey Protein Concentrate and Whey Protein Isolate.
 While Whey Protein Isolate has had the lactose filtered out, Whey Protein Concentrate has not.
 And while there are benefits to consuming both types of proteins, lactose-intolerant people might